Capture of Kufra: The Oath

-Jurez de ne deposer les armes, que le jour ou nos couleurs, nos belles couleurs, flotteront sur la Cathedrale de Strasbourg.
+Jurez de ne déposer les armes, que le jour où nos couleurs, nos belles couleurs, flotteront sur la Cathédrale de Strasbourg.

 Swear to not lay down arms, until the day when our colours, our beautiful colours, fly over Strasbourg Cathedral.

 The oath was fulfilled when, on 23 November 1944, the 2nd Armoured Division, led by Leclerc, liberated the city of Strasbourg.
 A Spahi from Louis Dio's 5th Squadron was responsible for raising the Free French flag upon the Cathedral.